yismaili/Inception/README.md

         docker container run --detach --publish 8088:80 diamol/ch02-hello-diamol-web

- ->.
-Run docker container ls and you’ll see that the new container has the status Up:

-         docker container ls
     --detach—Starts the container in the background and shows the container ID  --publish—Publishes a port from the container to the computer